safe-global/safe-events-service/README.md

 - Transaction service sends events to RabbitMQ.
 - Events service holds a database with services to send webhooks to, and some filters like `chainId` or `eventType` can be configured.
-- Events service connects to RabbitMQ and susbscribes to the events.
+- Events service connects to RabbitMQ and subscribes to the events.
 When an event matches filters for a service, a webhook is posted.

 ![Events Service Diagram](./docs/img/events.png)